Divajain/userdocs/docs/paypage.md

 If you would like any customised changes in this regard, contact support@asperato.com with details of the changes required since we will have to apply these customisations for you.

-## Using the template as an overlay
+## Using the paypage template as an overlay

 The simplest way of using the template is as an overlay - this can be achieved by inserting minimal Javascript into an existing web page.